scottschafer/multiplayer-ts-mobx-react/README.md

 Demo: [https://multiplayer-game-f788f.web.app](https://multiplayer-game-f788f.web.app)

+A serverless technology platform using Mobx, React and Firebase for multiplayer, cloud-based game development.
+Supports Zoom-like room functionality, painless data persistence and realtime synchronization.
+Players can be on the same computer or connect to a game from different computers.

-While this might appear to be a web-based implementation of the game "Superghost" (aka [Lexicant](https://en.wikipedia.org/wiki/Lexicant)), it aims to be something more.
+As a sample game, it includes a web-based implementation of the game "Superghost" (aka [Lexicant](https://en.wikipedia.org/wiki/Lexicant)), it aims to be something more.

-It's also a demonstration of a serverless technology stack that uses Mobx, React and Firebase to implement Zoom-like room functionality and painless data persistence and synchronization.

-And it's also a platform for creating multiplayer games in the cloud without much effort.

 ## Developing your own games

 Superghost is cool and all, but the cooler thing to do is develop your own game.
 It's designed to be pretty simple.

-First, subclass a `Game` model to contain your data.
-Create a React component to render your view (make it an `observer`).
-Then link up your model and view factories in `src/GameConfig.tsx`.
+You will need to create your own Firebase project and realtme database: see here https://console.firebase.google.com/.

+Get your database keys and put them in `src/config/firebaseConfig.ts`.
+Set up your authentication rules.

+Next, subclass your game model, controller and view.
+See `src/superGhostSample` for an example.
+Now modify the factories in `src/config/GameConfig.tsx` to point to them.

 Boom, you have a multiplayer game in the cloud.

 While the demo is turn based, there's no real reason the gameplay couldn't be simultaneous.